 A self-guided Galapagos Islands itinerary is another way to explore.

-There’s no better way of learning about one of the world’s last wilderness frontiers than being on the spot with a local nature guide who is passionate.
+There’s no better way of learning about one of the world’s last wilderness frontiers than being on the spot with a passionate local nature guide.
+Find out more here.

 Ecuador is named after the equator, the line which divides the northern and southern hemispheres.